rust-lang/rfcs/text/0000-dyn-upcasting.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 When a trait is declared, it may include various supertraits.
 Implementing the trait also requires implementing each of its supertraits.
-For example, the `Sandwich` trait has both `Food` and `Grab` as supertraits:
+For example, the `Sandwich` trait has both `Eat` and `Grab` as supertraits:

 ```rust
 trait Eat { fn eat(&mut self); }